 The limitation associated with manual PostgreSQL Hubspot integration are as follows:

-• Manual HubSpot to PostgreSQL is a complex process that might be tough to perform for someone who does not have enough technical knowledge of HubSpot and PostgreSQL.
+- Migrating from HubSpot to PostgreSQL is a complex process that can be challenging for someone without sufficient technical knowledge of both HubSpot and PostgreSQL.

-• The process of exporting the data from HubSpot and importing it into PostgreSQL has to be done manually every time the data has to be updated in the database.
+- The process of exporting data from HubSpot and importing it into PostgreSQL must be done manually each time the data needs to be updated in the database.

-• Every time the data is exported from HubSpot, it will also include the data that was imported into PostgreSQL previously.
-Hence, the existing records either have to be removed manually from the exported data before they are imported into PostgreSQL, or duplicates have to be removed from PostgreSQL once the data has been imported.
+- Every time data is exported from HubSpot, it will also include the data that was previously imported into PostgreSQL.
+Hence, the existing records either need to be manually removed from the exported data before they are imported into PostgreSQL, or duplicates must be removed from PostgreSQL once the data has been imported.

 Use Cases of HubSpot to PostgreSQL Migration